|Site Latitude: N51.734183||Height ASL Meters: 460m|

 SEW Members Only Site.
 You must have in date membership subscription to SEWHGPGC.
 SEW helmet sticker to be stuck on your helmet at all times.

 This site has some potential for XC especially in recent years with the open cast mining and greater thermic activity.
 It has often been used to maintain on XC flights from Merthyr.
-There was an instance in 2016 where Mark Pearson flew to the Malverns with a lot of South in the forecast.

 All rights belong to Google Inc. SEWHGPGC is a nonprofit making organisation.